tieubao/notes/source/_posts/2013-12-03-android-with-eclipse-and-genymotion-on-mac-os-x.markdown

 {% img /images/blog/2013-12-04-multi-resolution.png %}

-Finally, you will get it works if nothing goes wrong. {%gemoji smile%}
+Finally, you will get it works if nothing goes wrong.

 {% img /images/blog/2013-12-04-virtual-device.png %}